-- The CQM Plan includes a "living" Work Plan (Appendix A) that is updated at least quarterly - The Work Plan specifies objectives and strategies for CQM Plan goals.
-The following statewide clinical CQI projects are included in this plan and project are detailed in the Work Plan - Improve rates for HIV Medical Visit Frequency and Gap in HIV Medical Visits:
+• The CQM Plan includes a 'living' Work Plan (Appendix A) that is updated at least quarterly

-- Use CAREWare data to assess and measure rates - o Review processes for CAREWare data entry and provide technical assistance, as needed - o Provide CQM Team focused technical assistance, as needed - Identify and share best practices for appointment processes, PLWH no show follow-up, rescheduling and re-engagement in care that results in higher medical visit frequency rates and lower rates for gap in services - Require subrecipients to implement clinic specific CQI projects with the aim to improve these measures if they are not meeting state goals
+- The Work Plan specifies objectives and strategies for CQM Plan goals.
+The following statewide clinical CQI projects are included in this plan and the Work Plan - Improve rates for HIV Medical Visit Frequency and Gap in HIV Medical Visits to reach state goals of 85% and 10% respectively. - o Use CAREWare data to assess, measure rates and monitor trends - Review processes for CAREWare data entry, ensure data integrity and provide technical assistance, as needed - Encourage subrecipients to produce 'patient drill down' lists from CAREWare as tool for evaluation, to identify barriers and develop follow-up activities/CQI projects - o Provide CQM Team focused technical assistance, as needed - Identify and share best practices for appointment processes, PWHIV no show follow-up, rescheduling and re-engagement in care that results in higher medical visit frequency rates and lower rates for gap in services - Require subrecipients to implement clinic specific CQI projects with the aim to improve these measures if they are not meeting state goals - Improve Viral Load Suppression rate to reach state goal of 90%. - Use CAREWare data to assess, measure rate and monitor trends - Review processes for CAREWare data entry, ensure data integrity, and provide technical assistance, as needed - Encourage subrecipients to produce 'patient drill down' lists from CAREWare as tool for evaluation, to identify barriers and develop follow-up activities/CQI projects - Distribute to subrecipients the Pharmacy Benefit Manager (PBM) 'No Scripts Filled' report to monitor ADAP utilization - Engage CQM Peer/Consumer Representatives to provide feedback regarding barriers to accessing medication and suggestions to increase adherence to ADAP - Provide CQM Team focused technical assistance, as needed - o Refer to sources for HIV Care training as needed - Identify and share best practices - Require subrecipients to implement clinic specific CQI projects with the aim to improve these measures if they are not meeting state goals

-• Increase utilization of ADAP

-- o Complete PDSA cycle utilizing No Scripts Filled List - Engage CQM Peers and Consumers to provide feedback regarding barriers to accessing ADAP - Research best practices to improve medication adherence through case management/psycho-social supports